Phoenix Assault and Battery Attorney

 - Exemplary damages.
 Exemplary damages, also called punitive damages, are an award a judge sometimes gives in personal injury cases involving particularly egregious defendants.
 In an assault and battery case, for example, a judge may order exemplary damages on top of a compensatory damage award to punish the defendant for his or her criminal acts.

 Arizona law does not restrict the amount of compensation a claimant can receive in any personal injury claim.
 Article 2, Section 31 of the State Constitution prohibits limiting damages in civil claims.
-To find out what your assault and battery civil case could be worth, ask a Phoenix personal injury attorney from Gallagher & Kennedy during a free claim evaluation.
+To find out what your assault and battery civil case could be worth, ask a Phoenix personal injury attorney from Gallagher & Kennedy during a free assault crime claim evaluation.

 Contact Our Phoenix Assault and Battery Lawyers Today